djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 Move the Deployment, Service, and Route specs to `templates/` and template out the names, labels, the Nginx image used in the Deployment, and the replica count.
-The Deployment template after the move:
+For example, my Deployment template after the changes:

 ```yaml
 # templates/deployment.yaml.j2